JoseLuizjl/CameraApp/README.md

 npx expo install expo-camera
 ```

-2. Add the following plugins to your `app.json` file:
+2.Open the file `app.json` and check if the camera plugins are added.
+If they are not added, Add the following plugins to your `app.json` file:

 ```json
 "plugins": [